Optimal constraints on primordial gravitational waves from the lensed CMB: Motivation

 This paper has two main purposes.
 The first is to demonstrate how to obtain directly the posterior probability density (PDF) for $r$, from lensed CMB data.
 The posterior contains all the information on $r$, and constraints based on it are optimal.
 The second is to compare this optimal method to band-power likelihood analysis.
 Finding a posterior width in agreement with naive expectations will confirm current forecasting methods and our understanding of how well CMB experiments can constrain primordial gravitational waves.

 Our approach uses an approximate, analytic marginalization of the large-scale structure lensing to build the statistics of interest, here the tensor-to-scalar ratio, $r$.
 This analytic marginalization is a fairly natural choice, and has been used already in a different context by Ref.~\cite{Hirata:2003ka}, where the aim was to obtain an optimal estimator of the lensing spectrum.
-In this paper we provide a rigorous discussion of the accuracy of the approximation and show that corrections are negligible for our purposes and the experimental configurations investigated.
+In this paper we generalize the analytic marginalization to an error-controlled variational approximation and provide a rigorous discussion of its accuracy, showing that corrections are negligible for our purposes and the experimental configurations investigated.
+Variational principles have a long history in cosmology, at least dating back to J. Peebles minimum action principle to reconstruct large scale motions\cite{peebles1989tracing}.

 We work in the flat-sky approximation.
 All our simulations use the \planck\ 2015 cosmology~\cite{Ade:2015xua}, with power spectra generated with the \CAMB~\citep{Lewis:1999bs} software.
 We use square maps of area $645\deg^2$, assuming periodic boundary conditions for simplicity, with pixels of $1.5$ arcmin on a side.
 Foreground cleaning is a major challenge to the quest for primordial gravitational waves.
 We do not consider these complications in this paper, assuming throughout we are working with foreground-cleaned maps with white noise power spectra.
 We always use white Gaussian noise levels of $\sqrt{2} \cdot 1.5 \mu$K-arcmin in polarization, a instrument beam of 3 arcminutes, and consider CMB multipoles below $\ell = 3000$ only.
 The minimum multipole we probe in our flat-sky implementation of the sky patches is $\ell_{\rm min} = 14$, excluding the reionization peak.
 We consider 3 different levels of tensor modes, with tensor-to-scalar ratio $r_{\rm in}$ defined at the pivot scale $k = 0.05/\rm{Mpc}$ and a vanishing tensor spectral index.
-The first has $r_{\rm in} = 0.05$, close to current constraints $r_{0.002} < 0.064$ (95\% c.f.) from \planck\ in combination with BICEP2/KECK array BK14 data~\cite{Akrami:2018odb}.
+The first has $r_{\rm in} = 0.05$, close to current constraints $r_{0.002} < 0.062$ (95\% c.f.) from BICEP2/KECK array BK15 data in combination with \planck~\cite{Ade:2018gkx, Akrami:2018odb}.
 For the configuration just described, the nominal band powers are enough for a strong detection.
 Second, $r_{\rm in} = 0.01$, in which case the nominal band-powers cannot detect the waves decisively but the delensed band-powers can.
 Third, a vanishing amplitude $r_{\rm in} = 0.0$ where in all cases only upper limits can be placed from the data.

 The paper is built as follows.
 Sec.~\ref{sec:posterior} describes our approximation scheme to the exact posterior density function, and Sec.~\ref{sec:evaluation} gives details on our numerical implementation.
 In Sec.~\ref{sec:bandpowers}, we discuss our nominal and delensed band powers likelihood and implementation.
 We present in Sec.~\ref{sec:results} our results and summarise and conclude in Sec.~\ref{sec:summary}.
 One appendix details a couple of technical points for completeness.